fergusio/cs109-2015/README.md

-All right, this git repo is me working through the CS109 class, one lab at a time.
+All right, this git repo is me working through [Harvard's 2015 CS109 class](http://cs109.github.io/2015/), one lab at a time.

 To start:
 - [Lecture videos & notes](http://cs109.github.io/2015/pages/videos.html)